Xiangyang1984/Pneumo-Typer/README.md

 	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -Rh T -tree path_to_18_genome_tree.nwk

-*Create a map of the genetic organization of cps gene using the following command:
+*Create a figure of the genetic organization of cps gene using the following command:

 	$ perl path_to_pneumo-typer.pl -d path_to_18_genomes_dir -Rf T -tree path_to_18_genome_tree.nwk